nathanhemenway/COVID-19-Simulator/README.md

 # project-1
 Group 1 Project for STAT400 @ CSU

-To run the code:
+To run the code in Paper.Rmd:

 1.)
-Run the libraries, install if necessary
+Load the libraries, install if necessary

 2.)
-Run the entire first block.
-Lines 15-230 are us setting up the functions.
-Lines 231-245 are setting up the testing parameters, you can change these and play around with it.
-Lines 247-291 will create the plots for the simulation.
+Run the entire first code chunk.
+Lines 14-260 set up the functions.

-3) The last code chunk will look at each day an whether the people were susceptible, infected, or recovered.
+3) The last two code chunks give plots for different mean crucial distances and vaccination rates, respectively.
+These can take some time to run, especially the first chunk.